-The app editor is a low-code builder to create apps with components, create interactions with runnables, and configure the app settings.
+The app editor is a low-code builder to create custom User Interfaces with a mix of drag-and-drop and code.

 The app editor is composed of 6 main sections:

 The topbar helps you in your app editing.

 The canvas at the center of the editor is where you design and see the overall UI.
 Insert new components, move them around, resize them, or nest them in containers.